Aarhus University Seal

 Emerging digital technologies play a pivotal role in shaping everyday practices and global sustainability.
 However, green digital technologies continue to the designed as one-size-fits-all solutions, removed from the situated contexts where they are supposed to matter.
 We address the urgent need for alternative approaches to designing and imagining digital, green futures.

-Through the lens of sustainable futures, we explore and design computational technologies with people in their local communities and everyday life.
-As we face futures where access to shared environmental resources such as energy, mobility, water, and food become scarce and will change how mundane everyday practices. we research the co-design of emergent digital technology through experimentation in everyday sites and social practices to bring forth alternative and inclusive futures.
+Our society is facing futures where access to shared environmental resources, such as energy, mobility, water, and food, becomes scarce and will change mundane everyday practices.
+Through the lens of sustainable futures, we explore and design computational technologies with people in their local communities and daily lifes.
+We research the co-design of emergent digital technology through experimentation to bring forth alternative and inclusive futures.

 Ongoing Projects